 Not saying they are bad.
 Just puzzling.
 (Turns out the chocolate wafers sold with collectible cards are pretty common.)

 As usual, let’s start with the packaging.
-Here we have a metal rectangular can (the same style as the candy fruit drops can you may recall from Ghibli’s Grave of the Fireflies), this time with images of Godzilla Resurgence on the outside.
+Here we have a metal rectangular can (the same style as the candy fruit drops you may recall from Ghibli’s Tombstone for Fireflies), this time with images of Shin Godzilla on the outside.
 On one side we have the much-overused leering Shin Godzilla with his hands curled and his nasty ribcage and so on, while on the other side we get an extreme close-up of Kamata Kun’s face.